Other Presentation Skill Resources

 - The American Management Association: The AMA offers a variety of seminars and classes for both members and non-members.
 They offer a number of presentation skill classes and have a very good reputation for offering a quality product.
 They are a tad pricey, but they have a number of locations and dates available.

-- Self-Growth Website: David Riklan has created one of the most vast self-help websites in the world, and he has hundreds of thousands of articles, videos, website links.
+- Self-Growth Website: David Riklan has created one of the vastest self-help websites in the world, and he has hundreds of thousands of articles, videos, website links.
 Best of all, the whole website is free and open to the public.
-If you like his website, make sure and take a look at his sponsors, because they are what allows him to create so much free content.
+If you like his website, make sure and take a look at his sponsor's, because they are what allows him to create so much free content.

 - Business Know How: www.BusinessKnowHow.com is a great website with free articles and content related to leadership and running and managing a business.
 This website is also very helpful with human resource issues and labor laws, etc.